michealcarac/SeniorCapstone/readme.md

 ## Starting a Vivado Project
 A very basic project of switching the fan on/off with the Kria KV260 board is introduced by Tom Verbeure, and can be found [here](https://github.com/tomverbeure/kv260_bringup) with his fantastic documentation.

 As this project requires the use of Vitis as a development platform, similar steps will be followed, but some will be different.
 Most notably, when a Vivado Project is created, ensure to make it an exensible Vitis Platform.
+(EDIT: DO NOT MAKE IT AN EXTENSIBLE VITIS PLATFORM)
 ![ExtensibleVitis](./Images/ExtensibleVitis.PNG)
 And also of course select the Kria KV260 Vision AI Starter Kit board as Tom did:
 ![board](./Images/boardselection.PNG)